On This Page

 Go/No-Go Criteria

-Veto Power: Tech Lead, QA Lead, or Product Manager can block a release if critical issues are identified.
+Veto Power: Technical Architect, Quality Engineer, or Product Manager can block a release if critical issues are identified.

 Fast-Track vs Standard